Billing for a multi-entity business

 Multiple entities architecture

 You create a service on your app to route customers to the right account when they check out.
-On the back end, your integration passes in the correct account ID to make a direct charge for the relevant Standard account, which settles funds to that entity’s bank account.
+On the back end, your integration passes in the correct account ID to make a direct charge for the relevant connected account, which settles funds to that entity’s bank account.

 Metrics and analytics